benjamingeer/Tondauer/hugo/content/en/about-this-site.md

 > tools and applications that were used in reaching these
 > conclusions.”[^Bodard]

-At the same time, musicians also need practical editions designed for performance rather than for research.
+At the same time, musicians need practical editions designed for performance rather than for research.

 Tondauer is a project to provide [Creative